 Quickdraw and the Connection Between Words and Symbols

 Image recognition has been around for decades, but usually when we communicate with AI, our preferred medium is words, whether spoken or written.
 Some apps and tools are changing that, including Quickdraw, an experimental game where a neural network tries to guess what you’re drawing.
-Although it may seem insignificant, this game is not only an experimental project, but it also is a useful tool for understanding the relationship between symbols and language.
+Although it may seem like simple fun, this game is not only an experimental project, but it also is a useful tool for understanding the relationship between symbols and language.

 How Quickdraw Unintentionally Explores Semiotics

 Semiotics, also called semiology, is the study of symbols and broader concepts such as signification, which is the idea that one thing stands in for something else.
 Semiotics can often sound very academic, theoretical, and detached from real-world and practical experiences, but the reality is that we use semiotic concepts every day, not just when using direct visual representations like the doodles in Quickdraw, but every time we speak or write something down.
-Natural language processing often focuses only on the practice of language rather than the theory behind it, understanding deeper linguistic theories such as semiotics could help us improve NLP processes and really understand what we are analyzing when looking at qualitative data.
+Natural language processing often focuses only on the practice of language rather than the theory behind it, and understanding deeper linguistic theories such as semiotics could help us improve NLP processes and really understand what we are analyzing when looking at qualitative data.

 How is a word a symbol?